 An encased Romex wire runs from the main electrical panel (or a subpanel) to the junction box.
 Romex is the trade name for a non-metallic sheathed electrical wire that is most commonly used for residential branch wiring.
 Wires connect to the original Romex wire and get distributed to other fixture boxes.
 All wire gauges (size of wire diameters) should be the same.

 All junction boxes must be covered, installed correctly, and in compliance with the applicable building codes.
 The cover protects the wires, keeps out dirt and dust, and prevents moisture from getting inside the box.
+The cover also prevents any sparks from igniting combustible materials should arcing occur due to a loose connection or short circuit.

 Safety First When Working With a Junction Box